HashNuke/ansible-elixir-stack/README.md

 # ansible-elixir-stack

-An Ansible role to setup a server with Elixir & Postgres to deploy apps to it.
+An Ansible role to setup a server with Elixir & Postgres to deploy apps.

 > This uses [asdf](https://github.com/HashNuke/asdf), so ensure your project has a `.tool-versions` file with Erlang, Elixir and Node.js versions.